Annenhof

 Annenhof was the name of two separate imperial palaces in Moscow in Russia, known as the Annenhof Winter Palace and Annenhof Summer Palace, both of them designed by Bartolomeo Rastrelli and built in 1730–1731 on the order of Empress Anna of Russia.
 They served as the residence of Anna and her court, as Anna preferred Moscow to Saint Petersburg.

 Annenhof Winter Palace

-The Annenhof Winter Palace was constructed in the city of Moscow not long from the Kreml.
+The Annenhof Winter Palace was constructed in the city of Moscow not long from the Kremlin.
 It was a one-storey wooden building.
 It had a central building with very large rooms, among them a throne room, and two wings.
 This was Anna's preferred winter residence.

 In 1736, the Annenhof Winter Palace was moved to Lefortovo outside of Moscow and placed beside the Annenhof Summer Palace, essentially forming one palace.
 The palace burnt down in 1753, which is described in the memoirs of Catherine the Great.
 It was rebuilt in just six weeks.
 The palace burnt down for the last time in 1771 and was not rebuilt again.
 The Annenhof Summer Palace beside it had then already been torn down.